Getting You Started with Building Apps

-- Note: If you are properly registered, and have setup your above Developer Account, the registration page should autofill with your Company details.
+If you are properly registered, and have set up a Developer Account, the registration page should autofill with your Company details.
 If the page is not filled automatically, please complete the form manually.

 How to use the dashboard to add your coworkers to Microsoft Collaborate If you DO NOT want to add any coworkers:

 - Please skip this part and move on to the next section called "Getting access to the available builds and engagements" to download packages through Microsoft Collaborate.